Charles Wang-wai Ng: Awards

+Honours

+Professor Ng was elected as a Fellow of Royal Academy of Engineering in 2020 and a Fellow of the Hong Kong Academy of Engineering Sciences in 2008.
+He has been elected as the 65th Rankine Lecturer by the British Geotechnical Association.
+The lecture will be held on 24th March 2027.

 Professional affiliations

-Ng is a chartered Civil Engineer (CEng) and a Fellow of the Institution of Civil Engineers (UK), the American Society of Civil Engineers, and the Hong Kong Institution of Engineers.
-He currently serves as the 17th President of International Society for Soil Mechanics and Geotechnical Engineering (2017-2021).
+Professor Ng is a Chartered Civil Engineer (CEng) and a Fellow of the Institution of Civil Engineers (UK), the American Society of Civil Engineers, and the Hong Kong Institution of Engineers.

+Professor Ng serves as an Editor-in-Chief of Canadian Geotechnical Journal.
+He is an Associate Editor of the Landslides journal.
+He serves as an Editorial Board Member of leading geotechnical journals: Computers and Geotechnics, Geomechanics for Energy and the Environment, Chinese Journal of Geotechnical Engineering and Journal of Zhejiang University-Science A (Applied Physics & Engineering).

 Achievements

-Ng has published extensively in the field of unsaturated soil mechanics, soil-structure interaction, debris flow mitigation and geotechnical design resulting in over 350 SCI journal articles, 250 state-of-the-art conference papers, 3 reference textbooks and more than 80 keynote lectures.
-More than 55 PhD and 60 MPhil students have graduated under his supervision.
+Professor Ng has published extensively in the field of unsaturated soil mechanics, eco-geotechnics, debris flow and landslide hazard mitigation, soil-structure interaction, geotechnical engineering.
+He holds 29 licenses and invention patents.
+He has supervised more than 92 PhD and 63 MPhil students from 23 countries and regions to graduation.

+Professor Ng is globally ranked 2^{nd} by Stanford University in the list of Top 2% Scientists Worldwide in the subfield of Geological & Geomatics Engineering; Civil Engineering in September 2025.

 Personal life

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 These new restrictions came into effect from 7 January 2022 onwards for a period of 14 days (up to 20 January 2022).
 On 3 January 2022, Ng had attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing many guests to be quarantined.
 Ng was photographed at the party without wearing a mask.